swapnil3667/common-element/ReadMe.md

 I have started implementing the solution in following manner

-1. Implement a BloomFilter which take following params as input
+1. Implement a BloomFilter which takes following params as input

     ````
     bloom-filter-length Length of the BloomFilter ByteArray